cosmos/cosmos-sdk-docs/docs/learn/advanced/00-baseapp.md

 `CheckTx()` can perform both _stateful_ and _stateless_ checks, but developers should strive to make the checks **lightweight** because gas fees are not charged for the resources (CPU, data load...) used during the `CheckTx`.

-The [`Core pkg`](../advanced/02-core.md), which includes a `GasService` that tracks how much gas is used during the execution of `Tx`, is initialized at the beginning of `CheckTx`.
-The user-provided amount of gas for `Tx` is referred to as `GasWanted`.
-If `GasConsumed`, the amount of gas used during execution, exceeds `GasWanted`, the execution is halted and the changes made to the cached copy of the state are not committed.
-Otherwise, `CheckTx` sets `GasUsed` equal to `GasConsumed` and returns it in the result.
-After calculating the gas and fee values, validator-nodes ensure that the user-specified `gas-prices` exceed their locally defined `min-gas-prices`.

 In the Cosmos SDK, after [decoding transactions](./05-encoding.md), `CheckTx()` is implemented to do the following checks: